sccn/sccn.github.io/tutorials/04_Import/Channel_Locations.md

 To plot EEG scalp maps in either 2-D or 3-D format, or to estimate source locations of data components, an EEGLAB dataset must contain information about the scalp locations of the recording electrodes.
+You may also refer to the  [EEGLAB coordinate system](../ConceptsGuide/coordinateSystem.md) page for essential definitions and concepts.

 <details open markdown="block">
   <summary>